-Even though EFTA's creation could be considered to be a political reaction to the founding of the EEC, its raison d'être did not lie in competing against the latter.13 The main reasons for establishing EFTA were the following.
+Even though EFTA's creation could be considered to be a political reaction to the founding of the EEC, its raison d'être did not lie in competing against the latter.
+The main reasons for establishing EFTA were the following.
 The first and foremost reason was retaining policy space, discretionary power and full sovereignty whilst mitigating the discriminatory effects of the newly formed EEC.
 The second reason was using the free trade area as a bridge designed for furthering economic cooperation between its members and the EEC.
-The third reason was to preserve the Member States competitiveness on a worldwide basis.14
+The third reason was to preserve the Member States competitiveness on a worldwide basis.
+The second reason was to preserve the Member States competitiveness on a worldwide basis.